 Figure 6.
 Novice (mirroring Figure 5), three intermediate, and expert stages of acquiring rules.
-The colored nodes represent task-specific knowledge, white nodes conditions, and gray nodes actions.
-Arrows with just an empty slot represent primitive information processing elements (PRIMs); arrows with one or more nodes represent learned rules in which part (or all, in the case of the expert rule) of the operator has been incorporated.
+The colored nodes represent task-specific knowledge, white nodes conditions, and grey nodes actions.
+Arrows with just an empty slot represent PRIMs, arrows with one or more nodes represent learned rules in which part (or all, in the case of the expert rule) of the operator has been incorporated.

+Two specific choices were made in the representation of operators.
+The first is to split the conditions and the actions into separate lists, and not put them conditions and actions in one list.
 Splitting up the two will, as we will see, promote separate productions for testing groups of conditions and carrying out groups of actions, which in turn promotes transfer, and this is necessary to capture the transfer found in the experiments discussed later.
 The second choice was to arrange control of PRIMs through lists.
 The alternative would have been to represent them as a set, and not care about the order in which they are tested or carried out, improving overall flexibility.
-However, increased flexibility has a price: Additional resources have to be devoted to keep track of which conditions and actions have already been accessed, and assessing the overlap between operators, which I discuss shortly, would become harder.
+However, increased flexibility has a price: additional resources have to be devoted to keep track of which conditions and actions have already been accessed, and assessing the overlap between operators, which we will discuss shortly, would become harder.